gae123/sd2/README.md

 1. Is sd2 secure when the development host is across the internet?
 sd2 always uses ssh to communicate from the editing machine to the development machine so it is as secure as ssh itself.
-1. Why would I evet want to copy the files to the DH instead of the container itself?
+1. Why would I ever want to copy the files to the DH instead of the container itself?
 The lifetime of a container is expected to be much shorter than the lifetime of a DH.
 By replicating the repositories to the DH and mount them in the container you save the time of continously replicating to new containers and save space when you want multiple containers to access the same repository.
+1. What are the system files that sd2 alters:
+    1. `/etc/hosts`
+    1. `~/.ssh/config`

+    All the changes are done in a very safe way that does not alter what is already in the files.

 ## Future Directions